CNAG-Biomedical-Informatics/pheno-ranker/README.md

 The author requests that any published work that utilizes `Pheno-Ranker` includes a cite to the following reference:

 Leist, I.C. et al., (2024).
-Pheno-Ranker: A Toolkit for Comparison of Phenotypic Data Stored in GA4GH Standards and Beyond. _Submitted_.
+Pheno-Ranker: a toolkit for comparison of phenotypic data stored in GA4GH standards and beyond. _BMC Bioinformatics_.
+DOI: 10.1186/s12859-024-05993-2

 # AUTHOR